Arthika/REST-API-Java/README.md

 ## REST API Java Examples
 This is Arthika's repository for examples, sample code written in Java that demonstrates in a simple way how to use  our REST API.

-## How to and pre-requisites:
-You just need

 Existing examples:
 * pricePolling.java
 * priceStreaming.java